 This is an old distiller, and yet new.
 Founded about the same time as Highland Park (1798), Ardbeg has been active most of the time since (it was closed for most of the 1980s).
 They haven’t done their own floor maltings since 1981, but I think their success at astounding peaty flavor (over 50ppm phenols, yow) attests to the fact that the Port Ellen Maltings do a fine job producing malt.
 Also, the Ardbeg distillery having been closed for most of a decade means they have lots of old spirit around to mix, and I’m sure that’s why their NAS offerings are so damn good (and expensive).
 More on them in a future post.

-This is already a long post so I’ll wrap this up with a reference — you should read their bit on distillation here.
-They’ve got almost as much information as Glenfarclas about the whole process, but they really lavish the details on the distillation process and particularly how they balance the phenols in the final spirit, despite the punishing levels of phenols in the malt.
+This is already a long post so I’ll wrap this up with a reference —the curious should read their bit on distillation here.
+They’ve got almost as much information as Glenfarclas about the whole process, but they really lavish the details on the distillation process and particularly how they balance the phenols in the final spirit, despite the high levels of phenols in the malt.

 So let’s get down to it.